 19 And the Lord said, "I will cause all my goodness to pass in front of you, and I will proclaim my name, the Lord, in your presence.
 I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.
 20 But," he said, "you cannot see my face, for no one may see me and live."

 21 Then the Lord said, "There is a place near me where you may stand on a rock.
 22 When my glory passes by, I will put you in a cleft in the rock and cover you with my hand until I have passed by.
 23 Then I will remove my hand and you will see my back; but my face must not be seen."

 What should you do when one of your Sunday School pupils steals your wife's watch?

 Should you call the police?
 Should you begin a series of lessons on the Ten Commandments, beginning with number eight (the one about stealing)?
 Should at least one Sunday be spent on the Last Judgment with plenty of talk about fire and brimstone?

 We were puzzled as to what to do.
 We were certain, however, that one of our ninth-grade class members had taken Barbara's watch on a particular Sunday morning.

 Most of the class members came from non-Christian homes.
 It was a racially mixed group which just a few months prior had been merely a list of names of prospects for our church's ninth grade department.

 Barbara and I had put a lot of time into visitation, cultivating these young teens' friendship and winning their trust.
 Our classroom in that Kansas City church wasn't much.
 In fact, we were sharing a large, windowless storage room with Christmas decorations and janitorial supplies.
-But, in spite of that, the group was growing, both numerically and spiritually.
+But, in spite of that, our group of middle school youth was growing, both numerically and spiritually.